garmoshka-mo/mo-wire/README.md

 ## Tests

-Need to cover code with tests
+Would be nice to cover code with tests

+## options.branches

+list of branch names to predefine - this is not implemented actually

-# Multi-callbacks
+## Multi-callbacks

 Array of failure / success handlers instead of single var